 David is a macro economist with extensive experience in applied economic and quantitative analysis of the Australian economy, along with considerable experience in labor market analysis.
 David is a regular commentator on macroeconomic trends, and prepares a weekly economic briefing newsletter.

-Cathryn joined Deloitte Access Economics in 2016 from the Commonwealth Treasury.
-Cathryn has a detailed understanding of the Australian economy and strong expertise in economic forecasting and analysis.
+Cathryn is a Director in the Macroeconomic Policy and Forecasting team of Deloitte Access Economics.
+Cathryn has extensive experience as an economist in both the public and private sectors, having joined Deloitte Access Economics from the Commonwealth Treasury in 2016.
+Cathryn has a detailed understanding of the Australian economy, and expertise in economic forecasting and analysis.
 Cathryn has provided advice to government and private sector clients on a range of macroeconomic issues covering the Australian and global economies.
-Cathryn specialises in providing economic forecasts and advice for mergers and acquisitions, as well as government budget policy analysis.
-At Treasury, Cathryn was responsible for economic and tax revenue forecasting as well as providing policy advice to government.
+Cathryn specialises in providing economic forecasts and advice for mergers and acquisitions, government budget and tax policy, international trade, and financial markets.